Beacons to supercharge your bar & restaurant marketing strategy

 Maybe you do not really need 5 bar staff on the second floor on a Tuesday, or you need an extra attendee around the tables nearer to the entry gate.

-6. Allow guests to make mobile payments
+6. Allow diners to make mobile payments

 One of the challenges in a dining experience is waiting for the bill.
 What if you could just let your diners pay online?
 Beacons can allow them to pay their bill right from their phones by directing them to a secure restaurant-branded microsite that collects their payment method.